MasseGuillaume/sca.la/README.md

 # sca.la

-This is a URL shortner for the Scala community.
+This is an URL shortner for the Scala community.

 ## Register a URL